Parable #20. The Bread out of Heaven:

 Sixteen reasons for the delay of the Messianic Kingdom:

 Reason #1.
-Just before teaching the mashal of the Bread of Heaven the Messiah rejected the efforts of the (common) people of Israel to forcibly make Him their (political) king.
+Just before teaching the mashal of the true Bread of Heaven the Messiah rejected the efforts of his people (Israel) to forcibly make Him their (political) king.
 Messiah repeatedly refused to let our people make Him their political leader.
-Messiah was the rightful heir to David’s throne but He was unwilling to limit Himself to only being accepted as a political king; before that could happen He insisted on our first accepting Him as our Redeemer (הגואל ישראל-HaGo’el Yisra’el) and the Shepherd who keeps our (lit. your) souls (הרועה השומר את נפשותיכם-HaRo’eh Hashomar et Nafshoteikhem).
+Messiah was the rightful heir to David’s throne but He was unwilling to limit himself to only being accepted as a political king.
+Before that can happen he has insisted that we (Israel) must first accept him as our kinsman redeemer (הגואל ישראל-HaGo’el Yisra’el) and the one who shepherds our souls (הרועה השומר את נפשותיכם-HaRo’eh Hashomar et Nafshoteikhem).

 Reason #2.
-Avinu Shebashamayim requires that our people (Israel) first hunger and thirst for the things of His Spirit, not the things of the world, and then He will agree to once again send us to us M’shicho (His Messiah).
-The Messiah also demanded that the people first exercise personal faith (emunah) in Him or He would greatly delay His becoming their king and ushering in the messianic kingdom.
+Avinu Shebashamayim requires that our people (Israel) first hunger and thirst for the things of His Spirit.
+Not the materialistic things of the world.
+Then He (our heavenly Father) will agree to once again send us M’shicho (His Messiah).
+He also demanded that we first exercise personal faith (emunah) in Him and His Messiah or He would greatly delay His returning the Messiah to us so that he might put down the rebellion of mankind and usher in the messianic kingdom (restore Israel).

-The Bnei Yisrael (Sons of Israel) had no understanding of what kind of kingdom the Messiah was required by Adonai to set up.
-They did not comprehend that El Yisra’el would only agree to manifest His miraculous power on earth if the people of Israel agreed to believe in and obey His Servant, the Messiah.
-This was so because Adonai wanted the rule of His kingdom on earth to mirror His rule in heaven.
+The Bnei Yisrael (common people) have no understanding of what kind of kingdom the true Messiah is required by Adonai (the true G-d) to set up.
+They still do not comprehend that the G-d of Yisra’el will only agree to manifest His miraculous power on earth again if we will voluntarily hear and obey His True and Faithful Servant, the Messiah.
+Messiah’s rule over all Israel is required because Adonai (our Father) will not compromise on His demand that His renewed (supernatural) kingdom rule here on earth (from Israel)—-must mirror His (perfect) rule in Heaven.

 Reason #4.
-Historically, Man’s international efforts and Israel’s efforts at self-rule had completely failed to live up to Adonai’s high standards.
+Historically, humanity’s international efforts and Israel’s efforts at self-rule have completely failed to live up to Adonai’s high standards.
 First, the Gentile world’s attempt at obeying the Covenant of Noah was a miserable failure.
-The peoples of the world ended up just as wicked after the flood as it was before the flood.
-Only the gracious promise of the Holy One not to flood the world again held back His hand from doing so a second time.
-Second, the Covenant of Moses was a failure too but in a limited way.
+The peoples of the world ended up just as wicked after the flood as they were before the flood.
+Only the gracious promise of the Holy One not to flood the world again has held back His hand from doing so a second time.
+Second, the Covenant of Moses was at the first a failure too but in a different and limited way.

-But it can and does help us to understand that we have all sinned and come short of the glory of the Holy One.
-It is effective in calling Am Israel to do Teshuvah (humble ourselves and Return to Adonai).
-The Law also bears witness to the Messiah.
-It testifies that the Messiah sent by Adonai is the sinless, perfect Man that Adonai desires us to be.
-The Mashiach is the one who fulfills all of the Torah of the Holy One and who is the only one qualified to deliver us from sin unto the righteousness of our Righteous Father in heaven.
+The Torah of G-d given to Moses has been effective in calling us (Israel) to do Teshuvah.
+It has prepared us for the Salvation of Adonai (our G-d) by leading us to humble ourselves and return to Adonai (Avinu).
+The Law also has been effective because it bears witness to the Messiah Yeshua (our Savior).
+It testifies that the Messiah was sent to us by Adonai (our G-d) and that he alone is qualified to be our Savior because he is the sinless, perfect Man (last Adam).
+He is the humble, kind, obedient Person that Adonai (our Father) desires us all to be.
+The Messiah is the one who fulfills all of the Torah of the Holy One and who is the only one qualified to deliver us from sin unto the righteousness of our Righteous Father in heaven.

 Reason #5.
 The Law of Moses, therefore, does not possess the means to actually cleanse us of all sin and give us the gift of all righteousness that is the gift of the (unfailing) New Heart that can miraculously change us from the Inside-out (Spirit-soul-mind-body).

 Reason #6.
-Perfectly obeying the Law of Moses has proven to be an impossible task for all the people of Israel.
-Only the Messiah has fulfilled all of the Law.
-All of the rest of us have sinned.
-All but Messiah have sinned and come short of the glory of the Almighty One.
+Perfectly obeying the Law of Moses has proven to be an impossible task for us (Israel).
+Only the Messiah has fulfilled (heard, understood, obeyed) all of the Law.
+All of the rest of us have sinned (transgressed the Law).
+All but the Messiah have sinned and come short of the glory of the Almighty One.

 Only the Messiah has been declared righteous under the Law.